mvatcoff/UARTx/README.md

-# USBX
+# UARTX

-	Script to write and read data from USB port using IOCTL Protocol in Linux.
+	This is a software to write and read data from USB-UART port in Linux systems.
-	Very useful to connect or debug embedded system how to Arduino, ESP, Raspberry Pi, etc.
+	Very useful to establish connections with embedded systems how to Arduino, ESP, Raspberry Pi, FPGA, etc.

 # USAGE

 ```
-usbx [Port] [Mode] [Speed bps] [Options]
+uartx [Port] [Mode] [Speed bps] [Options]

 		[Port]
 			PATH of port
 		[Mode]
 			bit_data|parity|stop_bit
 		[Speed bps]
 			Port transmission speed in bps
 		[Options]